AlfonsoG-dev/javaBuild/README.md

 - [x] create the proyect jar file
 - [x] build the proyect, combine the 3 previusly mention
 - [x] creae the folder structure of the proyect

-## Issues to fix
-- [ ] now the creation of the jar file includes the parent file of the extraction file of the lib dependency
+- [x] create the run powershell script and executes the proyect

 ------